 Effective January 1, 2019, David L. Norquist began performing the duties of the Deputy Secretary of Defense.

-Prior to his current role in the Department of Defense he was a Partner with Kearney and Company, a CPA firm that provides audit, accounting and consulting services to the Federal government.
-His career as a federal employee included providing financial management leadership at virtually every level at which the Federal government spends or oversees the expenditure of money.
-This includes eight years with the Department of the Army working at Army Headquarters, at a Major Command and at a field site; five years as professional staff on the House Appropriations Committee, Subcommittee on Defense; and four years as Deputy Under Secretary of Defense in the office of the Comptroller.
+Prior to his current tour in the Department of Defense he was a Partner with Kearney and Company, a CPA firm.
+His career as a federal employee includes eight years with the Department of the Army working at Army Headquarters, at a Major Command and at a field site; five years as professional staff on the House Appropriations Committee, Subcommittee on Defense; and four years as Deputy Under Secretary of Defense in the office of the Comptroller.

 Mr. Norquist holds both a BA in Political Science and a Master of Public Policy from the University of Michigan and an MA in National Security Studies from Georgetown University.
 He co-authored DHS: The Road to a ‘Clean’ Opinion, Journal of Government Financial Management (Summer 2014) and is author of The Defense Budget: Is it Transformational?
 Joint Force Quarterly (Summer 2002).